claudioc/jingo/README.md

 to get back to you.

 If you define a `remote` to push to, then jingo will automatically issue a push to that remote every `pushInterval` seconds.
-You can also specify a branch using the syntax "remotename branchnama".
+You can also specify a branch using the syntax "remotename branchname".
 If you don't specify a branch, that will be `master`.
 Please note that before the `push`, a `pull` will also be issued (at the moment Jingo will not try to resolve conflicts, though).